yashTEF/java-ls/README.md

 A Language Server consists of ServerSocket which is used to read into the state of a document or a workspace i.e. whether there were any changes made into the document. the language server will keep on listening to the state of the document , and as soon as it changes it will read the state and perform the respective code action

-The code actions will include-
-1) Hover on text
-2) Code completion
-3) Syntax Errors

 ## What is a Language Server Protocol?